corda/corda-docs-portal/content/en/tools/digital-currencies/minting-tokens.md

    The page contains the following panes:

-   * **Vault Balances:** Displays the number of tokens available for each token definition.
+   * **Vault Balances:** Displays the number of tokens available for each token definition for the current participant.
    * **Mint Tokens:** Enables you to mint tokens of a certain token definition.
    * **Burn Tokens:** Enables you to burn tokens; see [Burning Tokens]({{< relref "burning-tokens.md" >}})).